Welcome to Mtsar Music.

 Somewhat reluctantly - but forced by fate - I decided to start from the beginning and attempt composing songs and instrumentals of my own, on my own.
 It was a little daunting, but I carried on despite doubts.
 It was as if the guitar itself led the way.

 It has taken many years of practice and research to find "my sound."
-This was finally achieved due to the quality guitars made by Bob Taylor and his team in California.
-The craftsmanship involved in their entire range of instruments is second to none.
-You can't imagine what a relief it was to find guitars that suited my specific needs and could handle the low tunings I play.
+This was finally achieved due to the quality guitars made by Bob Taylor and his team in California, and by Avalon Guitars of Northern Ireland, from whom I commissioned a fine customized instrument.
+You can't imagine what a relief it was to find guitars that suit my specific needs and handle the low tunings I play.

 - Michael Tsarion